SettRaziel/wrf_archlinux/README.md

     the first model iteration.
 Setting additional dampening parameters and settings for the vertical interpolation does not improve the problem.
 If you have a solution please write me an e-mail.
 * Sometimes the virtual machine freezes when trying to make a model run.
 Looking on the last entries
-  of the system log most of the time the machine freezes while loading input data via wget.
+  of the system log most of the time the machine freezes while loading input data.
-  - switched to curl; virtual machine seems stable at the moment
+  - We found a problem with a memory option of the virtualization software that could lead to this kind of behavior.
+This option is disabled now.
+Runtime tests are pending.
 * Using different resolutions for x and y seems to lead to an error, that file informations do not concur with the settings from the namelist file.
 Only the value of dx seems to be used.
 This needs to be reviewed.